Iron Infusion: Benefits, Side Effects & What to Expect

 - Medications affecting iron absorption in the body.

-Iron deficiency not only depletes the body’s energy & functioning.
-But also cause some serious health diseases.
+Iron deficiency affects the body’s energy & functioning, and cause some serious health concerns.

 Conditions Caused by Iron Deficiency